 Capturing such an event on video not only helps protect you from potential criminal charges and civil liability, but can even provide hours of entertainment for others on YouTube (like this example) if one was so inclined.

 In addition to providing firsthand evidence of an accident and otherwise protecting your vehicle, yourself, and your loved ones, some insurance carriers may even offer discounted insurance premiums for vehicles equipped with dash cams and similar security devices.

 While many of the biggest insurance players is the US don’t publicly advertise discounts for drivers with dash cams, it really never hurts to ask.
 The general consensus among industry professionals is that these discounts will eventually become commonplace in the auto insurance world.

 Dash cams are legal in the United States, but there are still certain considerations you must keep in mind.
 First of all, it’s important to mount your dash cam in a place that doesn’t obstruct your view while driving.
 In many jurisdictions, there are specific restrictions on exactly how much of your windshield can be obscured by devices like GPS units and dashboard cameras.

-Over the years, dash cams have increased in sophistication—not only with respect to video quality but also in the number of beneficial features.
-But as with most consumer electronics, the cost of a dash cam has also come down significantly.
+Over the years, dash cams have increased in sophistication—not only with respect to video quality but also in the number of advanced features.
+As with most consumer electronics, the cost of dash cams have also come down significantly in recent years.